0xadada/0xadada.github.io/docs/the-disappearance-of-lived-time.md

 The hegemonic age, however, dominates in its effects on daily life, it organizes social institutions, it's open to continual evolution and debate, and is always changing and dynamic.

 ![Chart of time and history](/static/images/2024-05-01-time-and-history.png)

-We will now describe each of the five ages: the Age of Gods & Men, the Age of Cyclical Nature, the Age of Kings, the Age of Economic Production, and the Age of the Autonomous Spectacle.

 The **Age of Gods & Men** is the period before prehistory.
 It is accessible only through the archeological record and surviving oral traditions.